 Treat yourself to a pedicure

-Looking after your feet can definitely mean aesthetically too.
+Looking after your feet can definitely mean aesthetically too by taking care of your nails.
 Going for a nice pedicure is great every once in a while as it can allow you to sit back and relax and also spruce your toe nails up for a special occasion.
 Just be cautious of the type of nail polish that’s used.

 Although reflexology covers the whole body, the physical aspect of the therapy is done through your feet.
 So it’s incredibly relaxing and can often paint a much bigger picture of what’s going on in your body at any given time.
 I absolutely loved reflexology when I started it this year and it’s a right treat for yourself, if you’re able to!

 You might wake up in the morning and stretch your arms, your sides and your legs but you should definitely stretch your feet as well.
 It feels SO GOOD.
 You might be familiar with foot stretches if you enjoy Yoga but if not, you could try out this Yoga for Your Feet practice from Yoga With Adriene.

 Be aware of any changes to your skin and nails

 Like with the rest of your body, you should be checking your feet for any changes in moles or skin.
 Even areas like your feet which are regularly exposed to the sun aren’t immune!
 Check the soles of your feet, as well as your nails.
 It’s rare but you can get melanoma under your nails.